 At Chiseldon Primary we believe that RE plays an important role in preparing pupils for adult life, employment and lifelong learning.
 It helps children and young people become successful learners, confident individuals and responsible citizens.
 It gives them the knowledge, skills and understanding to discern and value truth and goodness, strengthening their capacity for making moral judgements and for evaluating different types of commitment to make positive and healthy choices.

 At Chiseldon Primary School we use an enquiry-based approach to teaching and learning throughout the school.
-Through this approach children learn not only knowledge but also develop an understanding of the world of religion and how beliefs impact on daily lives.
-Christianity as the main religion of the indigenous population so is taught in every year group whilst Hinduism, Islam, Judaism and Sikhism are also covered.
+Through this approach, children learn not only knowledge but also develop an understanding of the world of religion and how beliefs impact on daily lives.
+Christianity is the main religion of the indigenous population so is taught in every year group whilst Hinduism, Islam, Judaism and Sikhism are also covered.